FAQSUpdatedTuesday May 14, 2019 byNovato Babe Ruth.

 Player families are expected to volunteer in the numerous roles that make Babe Ruth function properly: this may include Snack Shack duty, Field Prep and Scoring assignments.
-Additionally, League sponsorship funding is getting harder and harder to secure, so donations and/or sponsorships to help defray the cost of field and equipment upkeep is appreciated.
+Additionally, League sponsorship funding is getting harder and harder to secure, so your tax-deductible donations and/or sponsorships to help defray the cost of field and equipment upkeep are appreciated.
 Your financial donations also help to keep registrations fees down.

 Q – What are key differences between Babe Ruth and Little League?